Tell Governor Polis to Clear Colorado’s Rape Kit Backlog!

 Donation protected

-We are two Colorado survivors and advocates trying to clear the backlog of 1700+ kits and reduce the 560-day turnaround time to a more humane 90 days.
 Behind every kit is a human being who deserves better.
+So, we decided to do what Governor Polis would not—take action.
+"We" are two Colorado survivors and activists trying to clear the backlog of 1700+ kits and reduce the 568-day turnaround time to a more humane 90 days.

 Governor Polis has shown no sense of urgency on this public safety crisis and has expressed zero empathy for the hundreds of survivors, including child victims, stuck in the backlog.

-While he remains publicly silent, privately, he claims that he cannot afford to process the entire backlog yet is spending millions on priorities like sterilizing wild horses, preventing cattle theft, and other far less urgent initiatives.
+While he remains publicly silent, privately, he claims he cannot afford to process the entire backlog, yet commits millions of taxpayer dollars to less urgent agenda items like sterilizing wild horses, decreasing auto theft, and preventing cattle theft.

 So, we started this fundraiser to clear the entire state backlog and reduce the wait time to 90 days.
-All funds raised will go to processing kits in the backlog.
-Any additional money will be donated to the Colorado SANE nurse program.
+All funds raised will go to processing kits in the backlog, and any additional money will be donated to the Colorado SANE nurse program.

 How it will work

-The funds will be given to CBI and municipal labs using a legislative mechanism in the Department of Public Safety, which allows government agencies to accept private and public funds.
-The kits will be sent to a private lab procured through the state and contracted with CBI or a municipal lab.
+The funds will be given to CBI and municipal labs using a legislative mechanism in the Department of Public Safety, which allows government agencies to accept private and public funds in the form of a grant credited by the Treasurer.
+We dictate the grant terms and how the agencies appropriate funds, so we can ensure labs dedicate every dollar to processing kits.

 Please donate what you can and share with everyone you know.
-Even if you can’t donate much, every time this campaign gets shared, survivors suffering in silence get to be heard and every $1 raised goes to directly helping survivors.
-Maybe if we share it widely enough, the man responsible for their agony will listen and use his power to help, instead of hinder, the efforts to clear the backlog.
+Even if you can’t donate much, survivors suffering in silence are heard every time this campaign is shared, and every $1 raised goes directly to helping survivors.
+If we share it widely enough, the leader responsible for this crisis might listen and use his power to help the efforts to clear the backlog instead of hindering them.

 Co-organizers (1)